ENVIRONMENTALISM:

 Edward Carpenter (mathematician, ordained

-priest gave up the holy orders + a prestigious Cambridge fellowship to move back to land.
-He
+priest gave up the holy orders + a prestigious Cambridge Sheffield

 Wordswoth, Ruskin,Carpenter, Moris